JessieSeacott/JessieSeacott.github.io/Real Time Bus Tracker/README.txt

 This project shows the bus stops on the route from Traverse City, Michigan, to Detroit, Michigan.
 Originally this project was an assignment from Dr. Sanchez, finishing the javascript to show the bus stops from MIT's campus to Harvard's campus in Cambridge, Massachusetts.
-From there, I changed the style of the map, from a traditional road map to a satalite scan and masked over all counrties but America with a slightly transparent white cover.
+From there, I changed the style of the map, from a traditional road map to a satellite scan and masked over all counrties but America with a slightly transparent white cover.
 I also changed the route to traveling to Detroit from Traverse City using data from Greyhound's website.
 I chose to skip stops that were within the same city as previous stops.